AlanCoding/django-ansible-base/docs/apps/rbac/for_clients.md

 ### Team Membership

+Teams are used to bulk assign permissions to multiple users.

+You give permissions to a team by assigning the team a role definition, usually for a specific object.
+A single team can be assigned many roles, to many different objects.
+Teams can in theory be given global roles, but this may be disabled by the application settings.

-First, users must be members of teams.
-Team membership grants the "member_team" permission and automatically inherits all permissions assigned to the team.
+If a user has the "member_team" permission to a team, that user automatically inherits all permissions assigned to the team.

 ### Assign Role Definition to Team